Maristan of Granada

 The Maristan of Granada (Maristán de Granada) was a bimaristan (hospital) in Granada, Spain.
-It was built in the 14th century and demolished in the 19th century.
+It was built in the 14th century during the Nasrid period and demolished in the 19th century.

 History

 Maristans or bimaristans were the historic equivalent of hospitals in the Islamic world, first originating further east and spreading to Morocco and Al-Andalus around the 12th to 14th centuries.
-The Maristan of Granada may have been inspired or influenced by similar institutions founded by the Marinids in Morocco (e.g. the 13th-century Maristan of Sidi Fej).
+The Maristan of Granada may have been inspired or influenced by similar institutions founded by the Marinids in Morocco (e.g. the 13th-century Maristan of Sidi Frej).
 It was founded by the Nasrid sultan Muhammad V in 1365, with construction finishing in 1367.
-It was located in the lower Albaicin quarter, on the north bank of the Darro River near the 11th-century bathhouse known as the Hammam al-Yawza (today known as El Bañuelo).
-Like other maristans in the region, it was especially notable for treating mental illness, though its original medical focus may have been more general and only slowly became specialized as an asylum for the mentally ill.
+It was located in the lower Albaicín quarter, on the north bank of the Darro River near the 11th-century bathhouse known as the Hammam al-Yawza (today known as El Bañuelo).

+Like other maristans in the region, the Maristan of Granada was especially notable for treating mental illness, though its original medical focus may have been more general and it only slowly became specialized as an asylum for the mentally ill.
 It was one of the earliest hospitals in Europe that took care of the mentally ill, with comparable institutions in Christian Spain only appearing in the early 15th century with the foundation of the Hospital of Our Lady Mary of the Innocents in Valencia, the first purely psychiatric hospital in Europe.

-After the end of Muslim rule in Granada and Spain in the late 15th century, the building was converted to other uses.
-In the 16th century it became a mint (Casa de la Moneda).
-By the 19th century the building was in ruins, and was eventually demolished almost entirely in 1843, with further final demolitions taking place in 1984.
+After the end of Muslim rule in Granada and Spain in 1492, the building was converted to other uses.
+In 1502, it became a mint (Casa de la Moneda).
+It was later given to Mercedarian friars until the 18th century, when it was turned into a winery.
+Finally, it served as a tenement before being abandoned.

+By the 19th century the building was in ruins.
+It was eventually demolished almost entirely in 1843, with further demolitions taking place in 1984.
 After the demolition, the maristan's stone lion fountains were moved to the Partal Palace at the nearby Alhambra, where they remained for decades until they were restored and moved again to the Alhambra Museum, where they are now on display along with the maristan's foundation inscription.
-There have been recent proposals to turn the site of the maristan into an archaeological park.